MTES-MCT/trackdechets/front/README.md

 ### `npm run start`

-After building the production bundle, this starts a simple Express.js node server of the statif files.
+After building the production bundle, this starts a simple Express.js node server of the static files.